How to Prepare for a Speech with 15 pieces of Advice. Enjoy your reading with a cup of coffee!

-The last point is particularly important to stop yourself in putting too much information on each slide.
-This approach avoids ‘Death by PowerPoint’.
-If we need to show more details, then create a handout and give it to our audiences before starting the presentation.
+The last point is to stop yourself from putting too much information on each slide.
+If we need to show more details, create a handout and give it to our audiences before starting the presentation.
+This approach avoids ‘Death by PowerPoint.’

-How to prepare for a speech 7: Practice in front of mirror
+How to prepare for a speech 7: Practice in front of the mirror

-Speaking in front of a mirror is an excellent way to practice the gesture, hand usage, and expression.
+Speaking in front of a mirror is an excellent way to practice gestures, hand usage, and expression.
 The only way to get better for them all is consistency.
 Rehearsing is good, but we will find a different atmosphere when doing it for real in front of them.

 How to prepare for a Speech 8: Maintain physical and mental health

-Outside we prepare our physical health, we also prepare good mental health.
-Find the right time during the days before your speech to go somewhere alone or hangout with friends.
+Outside we prepare our physical health.
+We also prepare for good mental health.
+Find the right time during the days before your speech to go somewhere alone or hang out with friends.
 Refresh your mind first to reduce anxiety.

 How to prepare for a speech 9: Manage the time wisely

-Plan to arrive early, so we don’t have to be stressful with traffic, find the building and the room.
-If possible, survey the place we plan to go in a few days before so we can ensure the right location and arrange everything we need.
+Please plan to arrive early, so we don’t have to be stressed with traffic, find the building and the room.
+If possible, survey the place we plan to go to a few days before to ensure the right location and arrange everything we need.

-After that, practice our presentation, so we can finish at least 10-15% shorter than the time allocation.
-This extra time allows us for some flexibility to prepare Q&A sessions.
+After that, practice our presentation to finish at least 10-15% shorter than the time allocation.
+This extra time allows us some flexibility to prepare Q&A sessions.
 Also, don’t let Q&A sessions go on too long.
 If we doubt speaking too much, go back with the time allocation.
 Again, practice and practice.

 How to prepare for a speech 10: Speak more with less

 Remember to simplify our complex message, so our audiences can understand what we are saying.
+They may have different expertise, experience, and various fields.
 If we confuse them and talk over their head, we are wasting their time because they won’t understand our message.
-Even if there are many audiences with the same occupation, then we need to break down the acronyms, jargons, and complicated terminologies.
-They may have different expertise, experience, and various fields.
+Even if there are many audiences with the same occupation, we need to break down the acronyms, jargon, and complicated terminologies.

 How to prepare for a speech 11: Choose proper words

-What we say and the words we choose are matters.
-If audiences doubt about our meaning, they will come back to grasp the words we use and double-check the purpose.
-Therefore, it is essential to choose the words carefully, especially when we are saying something important.
+What we say and the words we choose are matter.
+If audiences doubt our meaning, they will come back to grasp the words we use and double-check the purpose.
+Therefore, it is essential to choose the words carefully, especially when saying something important.
 Considering these things for:

-1. Think about our audience’s occupations to understand the subject, and also the type of language that we use.
+1. Think about our audience’s occupations to understand the subject and the type of language we use.

 2. Use shorter sentences to create urgency.